anarelion/THJLogParser/README.md

 More pet fixes!<BR>
 Fixed an accidental double count on spell damage.<BR>
 Interrupts should be in now (thanks Dumot!)<BR>
+Better pet filtering (thanks Dumot!)<BR>
+Added in my update code to raidloot's parser to read the actual spell data, making DoT filtering more accurate.<BR>
+Added in rate info for runes in the healing breakdown.<BR>

 Minimum Requirements: